akram-idrissi/Youtube-Downloader/README.md

 * Clone this repository using: `git clone https://github.com/akram-idrissi/Youtube-Downloader.git`
 * Install the required modules using: `pip install -r requirements.txt`

-# Upcoming features
-* Keep track of what has been downloaded and not, in case we stop downloading and we want to come back later and start from where we left.
-* Make the script multi threading.

 # Arguments

 | Short Form    | Long Form    | Descritpion  |